grim1z/FastAyPlayer/README.md

    precompiled for you.
 But you can recompile them if needed.

 Main features:
- * Very low execution time: from 592 NOPS (9 scanlines + 16 NOPS) to 640 NOPS (10 scanlines), depending on the song.
+ * Very low execution time: from 596 NOPS (9 scanlines + 20 NOPS) to 644 NOPS (10 scanlines + 4 NOPS), depending on the song.
  * Very easy to use: player is precompiled, PIC (Position Independent Code) and does not need to be specialized or configured for the song.
 Music data is position independent.

 Usage